 Writing Essentials: Ego/Shadow/Self

-To bring meaning to our story, a meaning that resonates with our reader, we look for ways to make our plot character driven.
+To summarize what we’ve looked at so far: we bring meaning to our story, a meaning that resonates with our reader, by looking for ways to make our narrative character driven.

-How do we make sure we keep the question at the heart of the narrative?
+How do we keep the question at the heart of our narrative?

-Let’s look at an example of how this interplay informs plot from a previous post:
+Let’s look at an example from a previous post of how the character journey can inform plot:

 · A character begins flawed, learns lessons along their journey, and evolves into a more self-aware person.